nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS** - Windows, Linux, Unix, OS-X

+## 5. Appendix II: Use Cases

-## 5. Appendix II: Instructions for manual testing
+## 6. Appendix III: Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}